-Many children start exploring their bodies at a very young age, which is very normal and natural.
-After all, they may quickly discover that it feels good, which could lead to some questions about what's going on there.
+Many children start exploring their bodies at a very young age, which is very normal and natural — and this exploration may help them learn about masturbation sooner than you’d think.
+After all, they may quickly discover that it feels good, which could lead to some questions about what’s going on there.

-We know this can be a tough subject to navigate, so we asked the experts to weigh in and let us know when we should start the conversation and how to talk to our kids about masturbation in a way that feels somewhat comfortable for everyone.
+We know this can be a tough subject to navigate, so we asked the experts to weigh in and let us know when we should start the conversation (one of many!) and how to talk to our kids about masturbation in a way that feels somewhat comfortable for everyone.
+Celebrate Masturbation Month (it’s May!) by better preparing yourself for these conversations that don’t have to be so intimidating!

 There is no set age